Danayt09/Energy-Consumption/README.md

 Next steps include splitting data into train and test set, we trained our data from the first of 2019 until march of 2022, 6pm and tested on the most recent data which was 20% of the whole data.
 I then encoded categorical features and scaled the numeric features so our data is handled with appropriate weight.

+### Model Development
-4. Model Development: Train and evaluate various machine learning models to predict energy consumption.
+Train and evaluate various machine learning models to predict energy consumption.
 This includs regression models such as Random forest, elastic net, decision tree-based models such as XGBoost.
 Timeseries models such as SARIMAX and FB Prophet were also used in this project along with advanced techniques like LTSM neural networks.

 All models error percentage were on average different by about 1.6% between the test and train and not significantly large to indicate overfitting or underfitting, of course this was a result of the tuning process with each model to find the optimal setting to get constant score between both test and train sets.
 This was especially important with the tree based algorithm, RandomForest and XGBoost as they are known to be greedy algorithms which are prone to overfitting, having great results on the training set and performing poorly on unseen data.
 Each model above was tested with and without weather variable, all performed better with weather included